glauberdmo/desafios/crawlers/README.md

 ```
 heroku container:push web -a telegram-bot-challenge
 ```
-The last cmd calls the docker to create a new image and push to heroku service.
-We need to create a new image because the PORT change.
+The last cmd calls the docker to create a new image and pushes it to heroku service.
+We need to create a new image to consider the PORT we changed.
 If you know some way to improve it, open a issue!
 Makes the deployment
 ```
 heroku container:release web -a telegram-bot-challenge